Meowcolm024/img2code/README.md

 python3 img2code.py "ruler.jpg" "ruler" "hs"
 ```

+## How it works

+Use `OpenCV` to read the image in `GRAYSCALE` mode.
+So we can create a list of characters corresponding to the gray scale.
+Then we just need to convert them to string.

 ## Example

 Here is an example (you may need a wide screen the view the full image in code).